Tuesday, June 18, 2024

 Star Wars, Luke Skywalker (index and pinky pointing forward to imitate X-wing flyer)

-Looks like (swipes hand down face)
+Looks like (points to eye or swipes hand down face)

 Sunday, January 1, 2023